 Blueways provide outdoor experience opportunities for participants to enjoy new destinations at their own pace.
-Blueways are attractive to the low or no-skilled 'dabbler', enthusiastic individuals, groups and families seeking light-hearted fun and for whom outdoor activities are an element of their stay.
-Blueways also provide a way for the local community to enjoy their blue environments and become regular Blueway users.
+Blueways are aimed at the 'dabbler' i.e. those with little or experience in outdoor activities.
+They will attract visitors to the area and also provide a way for the local community to enjoy their blue environments and become regular Blueway users.